 Advance lump sums are generally subject to tax.

-However, the Fund meets the fiscal requirements for an equity fund and therefore 30 percent of the advance lump sums are tax-free.
 The taxable advance lump sums are generally subject to withholding tax of 25 percent (plus solidarity surcharge and any applicable church tax).

-The withholding tax will not apply if the investor is resident in Germany for tax purposes and submits an application for a tax allowance (Freistellungsauftrag), provided that the taxable income concerned does not exceed EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly).

-The same applies to those who submit a tax exemption certificate for persons who are not expected to be subject to income tax.
+The withholding tax will not apply if the investor is resident in Germany for tax purposes and submits an application for a tax allowance (Freistellungsauftrag), provided that the taxable income concerned does not exceed EUR 1,000 (for single persons or spouses assessed separately) or EUR 2,000 (for spouses assessed jointly).
+The same applies to those who submit a tax exemption certificate for persons who are not expected to be subject to income tax (so-called non-assessment certificate).